on-blockchain/bitz/README.md

 # BITZ Manual Installation Guide

 This guide provides manual steps to install the necessary dependencies, Solana wallet, and BITZ CLI.
 Follow the steps below for a manual setup.
+(Must be a Linux user and not logged in as root)

 ```bash
 # === Step 1: Update System and Install Dependencies ===